Traveler’s checks: Are they still used today?

 Credit cards can be incredibly convenient if they’re widely accepted at your destination.

-On the downside, many card providers charge foreign transaction fees, which are typically 1% to 3%.
-You can avoid these fees by getting a card with no foreign transaction fees.
+Note that many card providers charge foreign transaction fees, which are typically 1% to 3%.
+You can avoid these fees by getting a card without foreign transaction fees.

 Though they’re useful for purchases, credit cards are almost always poor options at ATMs.
 Most of them have cash advance fees and charge higher APRs for cash withdrawals.

 Debit cards are just as convenient as credit cards, and they don’t have cash advance interest.
 However, they usually have foreign transaction fees.
 Many card providers also charge you a fee if you use an out-of-network ATM.

 Fortunately, you can apply for debit card services that are light on fees:

 - The Charles Schwab High-Yield Investor Checking Account charges no foreign transaction or ATM fees.
 If you’re assessed a fee at an out-of-network ATM, Charles Schwab reimburses you.